ChicoMtspls/SDES-Message/README.md

-# SDES-Message
+# SDES Message encryption/decryption
-Python algorythm that utilizes Simple DES for encrypting plaintext messages into bits utilizing the 10-bit key, or vice-versa.
+Python algorythm that utilizes Simplified Data Encryption Standard (SDES) for encrypting or decrypting plaintext messages into bits utilizing the 10-bit key.

+It asks for an especification of the type of input(plaintext, bytes, or encrypted plaintext), and outputs accordingly.

+This is a re-make of an algorithm I wrote for schoolwork, with slightly better readability